rapidsai/cudf/docs/cudf/source/developer_guide/benchmarking.md

 [`pytest`](https://docs.pytest.org/en/latest/) Python testing framework.
 Using `pytest-benchmark` provides a seamless experience for developers familiar with `pytest`.
 We include benchmarks of both public APIs and internal functions.
-The former give us a macro view of our performance, especially vis a vis pandas.
+The former give us a macro view of our performance, especially vis-à-vis pandas.
 The latter help us quantify and minimize the overhead of our Python bindings.

 ```{note}